brainglobe/brainglobe-data-api-volume/proposal/README.md

 * `injection_target` - Injection target regions, nested with the annotation set they belong to: `{regions, annotation_set: {name, version}}`.
 * `injection_coordinate` - Specific coordinate in the related coordinate space (e.g. `[6600, 4000, 5400]`).
 * `technique` - Method of accomplishing a desired aim.
 194 valid values from openMINDS.
 * `measured_quantity` - What the voxel values represent (e.g. fluorescence intensity, cell density).
-Custom controlled vocabulary for volumetric data.

 ## Spatial Fields